CliMA/CalibrateEmulateSample.jl/docs/src/installation_instructions.md

 julia --project=docs/ docs/make.jl
 ```

 The locally rendered HTML documentation can be viewed at `docs/build/index.html`.
+Occasional figures may only be viewable in the online documentation due to the fancy-url package.